llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 encoding of the general mapping that `TransformACCToOMP` already maintains between OpenACC and OpenMP declarative directives.

+In some cases, `TransformACCToOMP` determines that an OpenACC declarative directive should simply be discarded when translating to OpenMP.
+In this case, an `ACCDeclAttr` has no corresponding `OMPDeclAttr`, and its `getOMPNode` member function returns `NULL`.

+If an OpenACC declarative directive is syntactically attached to a declaration, then the directive's `ACCDeclAttr` and any `OMPDeclAttr` are attached to the `Decl` for that declaration.
+Otherwise, the directive's `ACCDeclAttr` and any `OMPDeclAttr` are attached to the `Decl` for the associated symbol's most recent declaration when Clang determined the `ACCDeclAttr`.
+In either case, a result is that the `ACCDeclAttr` and any `OMPDeclAttr` are inherited by the `Decl` for any declaration of the symbol in the remainder of the translation unit.

 `TreeTransform` Caveats and AST Traversals
 ------------------------------------------